-As we celebrate the beginning of the new year, most of us usually take time to clean out our homes and get organised.
-A space in our lives that is usually missed and not thought of is the digital space that we occupy.
+As we celebrate the beginning of the digital decade, most of us usually take time to clean out our homes and get organised.
+A space in our lives that is usually missed and not thought of, is the digital space that we occupy.

 This guide is to help you to get your Data Privacy in order and organised for the year ahead.

-A massive collection of email addresses was leaked online this January.
+A massive collection of email addresses was leaked online last January.
 The data breach known as Collection#1 exposed about 772,904,991 unique email addresses and more than 21 million unique passwords.

 The breach shows just how vulnerable we are online.
 To check whether your credentials have been exposed in the Collection#1 breach, visit the site “Have I Been Pwned”.
 It allows you to type in your email address and check whether your data was affected in the Collection#1 data breach.